p1y1m/cybersecurity-devsecops-shiftleft-colab-sim/Cybersecurity_DevSecOps_ShiftLeft.md

-# Lab 1 – Cybersecurity, DevSecOps and Shift-Left Security (Colab)
+# Cybersecurity, DevSecOps and Shift-Left Security (Colab)

-**Author: Pedro Yáñez Meléndez**
+**Author: Pedro Yanez Melendez**

-This lab shows how I use Python in Google Colab to study security analytics, DevSecOps and shift-left security.
+This lab shows how I use Python in Google Colab to practice security analytics, DevSecOps and shift-left security.
 I work with synthetic security events and code examples to connect blue team monitoring with secure coding practices.

 ## 1. Overview

-- Use Python, pandas and scikit-learn to build a small security analytics lab.
+- Use Python, pandas and scikit-learn to build a small security analytics environment.
 - Combine red team vs blue team ideas with DevSecOps and shift-left security.
 - Show how runtime monitoring, anomaly detection and secure coding fit together.
 - Present the results in simple tables that look like a security dashboard.